 - Restoration of art deco lighting on ceiling and pillars

-- Electrical upgrade
+- Electrical upgrades

 - Replaced joints, bearers and flooring in the main hall area